About the Work

 Getting the work to people is something I'm still figuring out — like the studio itself.
 For now, here's how you can find it:

 My ceramics are limited, not as a marketing strategy, but because that's the reality of how I work.
 I produce everything myself, and the process doesn't lend itself to large quantities.Ceramics are available through pre-orders a few times a year, occasional drops of finished work, a small number of select retailers in the US, and a handful of in-person sales throughout the year.
-Pre-orders are the best way to get exactly what you want — the specific color, form, and cameo — and typically ship within four to six weeks.
+Pre-orders are the best way to get exactly what you want — the specific color, form, and cameo — and they typically ship within four to six weeks.
 Jewelry is available to order year-round.

-The nature of the work doesn't lend itself to commissions, so I don’t take them on. ..
+The nature of the work doesn't lend itself to commissions, so I don’t take them on.

 The best way to know when pre-orders and drops go live is to follow along on Instagram or sign up for the newsletter — that's where I announce dates and share previews first.
-Fair warning: I'm on Instagram far more than I am in your inbox, so the newsletter is more of a rare treat than a regular occurrence.

 Background